pyscf/pyscf.github.io/source/user/mcscf.rst

   mo = mcscf.sort_mo_by_irrep(mycas, mf.mo_coeff, ncas, ncore)
   mycas.kernel(mo)

-A similar approach where we specify the electron occupations by irreducible representation is also possible by setting ``mycas.fcisolver.irrep_nelec``.
+A similar approach where we specify the number of electrons in each irreducible representation is also possible by setting ``mycas.fcisolver.irrep_nelec``.

 .. code-block:: python